sparkbox/standard/build_process/README.md

 ### Common Build Tasks
 Build tasks are used to compile or transpile our source code into production-ready code.

-Some of our common build tasks include:
+Some of our common build tasks may include:
 * Compiling Sass to CSS
-* Using PostCSS with Autoprefixer
+* Adding browser and vendor prefixes to our CSS by using PostCSS with Autoprefixer
 * Transpiling JavaScript
+* Optimizing and/or minifying code

 ## Quality Expectations